AdobeDocs/experience-manager-64.nl-NL/help/forms/using/html-workspace-json-object-description.md

 ---
-title: Beschrijving van JSON-object in AEM Forms-werkruimte
+title: AEM Forms workspace JSON object description
-seo-title: Beschrijving van JSON-object in AEM Forms-werkruimte
+seo-title: AEM Forms workspace JSON object description
-description: Conceptuele informatie over de JSON JavaScript-objecten die in de werkruimte van LiveCycle AEM Forms worden gebruikt voor aanpassing, uitbreiding, wijziging en hergebruik.
+description: Conceptual information about the JSON JavaScript objects used in LiveCycle AEM Forms workspace for customization, extension, modification, and reuse.
-seo-description: Conceptuele informatie over de JSON JavaScript-objecten die in de werkruimte van LiveCycle AEM Forms worden gebruikt voor aanpassing, uitbreiding, wijziging en hergebruik.
+seo-description: Conceptual information about the JSON JavaScript objects used in LiveCycle AEM Forms workspace for customization, extension, modification, and reuse.
 uuid: 91c923c8-144a-4453-ba91-6a5193f1c4c4
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: forms-workspace
 discoiquuid: 61b7246d-ed28-4470-a0a2-a4aaf1a061a4
 translation-type: tm+mt
-source-git-commit: 49b7cff2c1583ee1eb929434f27c1989558e197f
+source-git-commit: f13d358a6508da5813186ed61f959f7a84e6c19f

 ---

-# Beschrijving van JSON-object in AEM Forms-werkruimte {#aem-forms-workspace-json-object-description}
+# AEM Forms workspace JSON object description {#aem-forms-workspace-json-object-description}

-JSON-objecten die worden gebruikt in de werkruimte van AEM-formulieren, worden hieronder beschreven.
+JSON objects used in AEM Forms workspace are described below.

 1. Categorie